SubramanyanKP/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-12](figure/unnamedchunk-12-1.png)

 ##### ...
-Calculate and report the mean and median total number of steps taken per day.
+Calculate and report the Mean and Median of total number of steps taken per day.

 ```{r}
 steps_per_day_mean_imputed <- mean(steps_each_day_imputed)